 We want you to be prepared, too.
 So, we thought we’d go over the four types of tires you are permitted to use when driving high mountain passes and other signed BC highways requiring winter tires for passenger vehicles.

 How to identify?
 3-peaked mountain and snowflake symbol on sidewall and metal studs on tread

 Perform best in?
 Wet, rough ice, and heavy snow; temperatures below 7C

 What else should you know?
-Studded tires with studs up to 2 mm are allowed on BC highways from October 1 to April 30 (one month after winter tires requirements).
+Studded tires with studs up to 2 mm are allowed on BC highways from October 1 to April 30.
 Vehicles weighing less than 4,600 kg can have up to 130 studs per tire, and vehicles weighing more can have up to 175 studs per tire.

 It’s also important to note that you should use studded tires on all four wheels for optimal control.
 Legally, you cannot have studded tires only on the front wheels.

 How to identify?
 3-peaked mountain and snowflake on sidewall

 Perform best in?
 Rough ice and soft to hard-packed snow; temperatures below 7C

 What else should you know?
 Full winter tires with the mountain/snowflake emblem maintain good traction in winter conditions because they are composed of a rubber compound that stays soft in cold temperatures.
 They also have an aggressive tread design for added traction on snow and ice.